MicrosoftDocs/azure-devops-docs/docs/organizations/security/get-started-stakeholder.md

 ::: moniker-end

 ### Add details

-Open your work item by double-clicking the title or highlight it and then select  **Enter**.
+To open a work item, double-click the title or highlight it, and then select  **Enter**.
-You can change field values, add a description, add comments, and assign work.
-But, you can only assign work to a user who is added to the project.
+Here we show how to assign work.
+You can only assign work to a user who is added to the project.

-> [!NOTE]
-> The work item form you see may differ from those shown in the following images.
-The basic functionality is the same, however, changes have been made with different versions of Azure DevOps.

 #### [Agile process](#tab/agile-process)